peteroupc/html3dutil/tutorials/matrixdetails.md

 Matrix multiplication is not commutative; the order of multiplying matrices is important.
-This multiplication behavior in GLMath follows that of OpenGL and is opposite to that in the D3DX and DirectXMath libraries.
+This multiplication behavior in the HTML 3D Utility Library follows that of OpenGL and is opposite to that in the D3DX and DirectXMath libraries.

-The methods mat4multiply, mat4scale, mat4scaleInPlace, mat4translate, and
+The methods `mat4multiply`, `mat4scale`, `mat4scaleInPlace`, `mat4translate`, and
-mat4rotate involve multiplying 4x4 matrices
+mat4rotate involve multiplying 4x4 matrices.

 Related functions: